 1-1/2 cups icing sugar

 Glaze(s): The jam should have a mostly smooth consistency.
 If necessary, remove large chunks of apricot or blitz it all to make it smooth.
 The jam is going to be a very thin, shiny glaze under the icing sugar glaze.
 Microwave the jam for 20-30 seconds to make it runny and brush it on to the tops of the cookies ideally while they are still warm.

 For the icing sugar glaze, add the vanilla to the coffee, and blend this into the icing sugar until you get achieve a thick but runny consistency.
 Add the coffee gradually since you may not need it all.

-Once cookies are cooled, pick each one up and dip the top part into the glaze.
+Once the jam-glazed cookies are cooled, pick each one up and dip the top part into the glaze.
 Place on a wire rack so that any excess icing can drip down and through the rack.
 Store cookies in a tin, separating layers with waxed paper.
 These freeze well.